baconpaul/BaconPlugs/README.md

-# BaconPlugs
+# The Bacon Music VCVRack Modules

-BaconPlugs are my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
-The modules are mostly just me noodling around, but they sort of fall into two groups.
+"Bacon Music" is my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
+The modules are mostly inspured by me noodling around, and they sort of fall into two groups.
 One group deals with control voltage manipulation on 1v/oct signals and does things like gliss and musical quantization.
 The other are wierdo distortions and the like I am trying out.